-What better pudding is there on an Autumnal day than this Bramley Apple Crumble Recipe!
+What better pudding is there on an Autumnal day than this Apple Crumble Recipe!
 It is just wonderful after a morning’s walk, or even a leisurely Sunday reading the papers!
 If you are eating it after a roast dinner, you may need a bit of a ‘rest’ first in order to make room and savour the taste!
-It is especially good when made with local cooking apples picked in season.

-Apple crumble is a pudding that reminds you of home, of long lazy Sunday dinners and of Autumn days
+Apple crumble is a pudding that reminds you of home, of long lazy Sunday dinners and time out.

 The Bramley Apple

 Bramley Apples have a fascinating history and the original Bramley apple tree, is still bearing fruit in Southwell, Nottinghamshire

 The Bramley apple is the best sort for apple crumble, being too sour to eat straight from the tree.
 It retains its excellent flavour and texture when cooked.
 However, do use whatever apples you have as good eating apples can be delicious too, especially if collected from a local tree.
 Just use less sugar to take account of the extra sweetness of the apple.